nintervik/2D-Particle-System/README.md

 - Number 3 to create a green fire with purple smoke
 - Return key to remove all emitters
 - ESC to close application

+You can change the attributes of the three emitters by changing the its attributes inside the xml file called psystem_config.

 ## Tools used